vsch/flexmark-java/README.md

     Each node has `getChars()` property which returns a BasedSequence character sequence which spans the contents of the node, with start/end offsets into the original source.

-    Additionally, each node can provide other `BaseSequence` properties that parcel out pieces of the node's characters, independent of child node breakdown.
+    Additionally, each node can provide other `BasedSequence` properties that parcel out pieces of the node's characters, independent of child node breakdown.

 - Add `PropertyHolder` interface to store document global properties for things like references,